swordapp/swordv3/src/sections/DOCUMENTS.md

 The Service Document consists of a set of properties at the root, and a list of "services".
 Each service may define a Service-URL and/or additional properties and further nested "services".
-For the purposes of normalising the data held in the Service Document (for brevity of the serialised document), the Service Document MAY specify at the root properties which MUST be taken to hold true for all nested "services" (at any level below) unless that service definition overrides the properties.
+For the purposes of normalising the data held in the Service Document (for brevity of the serialised document), the Service Document MAY specify at the root properties which MUST be taken to hold true for all nested "services" (at any level below) unless that lower service definition overrides the properties.
 A service which sits beneath the root of the Service Document and above another Service, MAY also redefine properties, and those overrides MUST be considered to cascade down to
 Services beneath that one.